Delta Center

 Weather

-Temperatures at the Delta Center average 91 °F in the summer and 58 °F in the winter.
+Temperatures at the Delta Center average highs of 93 °F in the summer and overnight lows of 39 °F in the winter.

 Lodging

 Food & housing costs $500 per month.
-Corpsmembers live in shared dorm rooms, up to X people per room.
+Corpsmembers live in one of four dormitories with two or four people per room.

 Activities